olsonpm/make-axios-behave-like-curl/readme.md

 ## Why create it ?

-I use curl a lot and cause bugs in axios because I expect it to behave the same.
-Normally this is due to default headers added, however there may be additional behavior that axios follows which curl doesn't, since curl is more bare bones.
+I use curl a lot and cause bugs when using axios because I expect it to behave the same.
+Normally this is due to default headers added, however there may be additional behavior that axios follows which curl doesn't since curl is more bare bones.

 ## How to use it ?